 As a Certified Unified Program Agency (CUPA), the Toxics Management Division (TMD) regulates businesses that handle hazardous materials and generate hazardous wastes in Berkeley.
 The UPA administers five state programs, including the issuance of permits and enforcement activities and bills for services.
 To see if your business falls under the scope of the CUPA regulation, please read the following.
 If there are any questions, please feel free to call (510) 981-7460 or email email@example.com.

 1. Hazardous Materials Release Response Plan and Inventory (Hazardous Materials Business Plan) Program (Division 20, Chapter 6.95 of the California Health and Safety Code (including Hazardous Material Management Plan per Chapter 27 of the California Fire Code)

-Any business that stores aggregate amounts of hazardous materials and hazardous waste over 55 gallons of liquids, 500 pounds of solids, or 200 cubic feet of aggregate is required to submit a electronic Hazardous Material Business Plan (HMBP) to the state of California Environmental Reporting System (http://cers.calepa.ca.gov/).
+Any business that stores aggregate amounts of hazardous materials and hazardous waste over 55 gallons of liquids, 500 pounds of solids, or 200 cubic feet of aggregate is required to submit an electronic Hazardous Material Business Plan (HMBP) to the state of California Environmental Reporting System (http://cers.calepa.ca.gov/).
 Some highly toxic and volatile chemicals have a lower reporting threshold.

 To learn more about the HMBP Program, click here.

 2. Hazardous Waste Generator Program (Division 20, Chapter 6.5 of the California Health and Safety Code)

 Any business that generates any hazardous waste that is either treated or shipped off-site for disposal or recycling must submit a Hazardous Waste Generator Application.
 Any business that treats or recycles hazardous waste onsite also must have a permit to do so before conducting this activity.
 Call (510) 981-7460 or email firstname.lastname@example.org to receive an application.

 Small Quantity Generators (SQG) may take hazardous waste to the Alameda County household hazardous waste facility but must retain proof of disposal receipt at the business office for inspection.

 To learn more about which Hazardous Waste category your business falls under, click here.